 The GT350 was eventually sold by Hertz to Jan Price of nearby Falls Church, Virginia, then passed to Terry Epperly of Salem, and finally, in 1986, to John P. Richards of Roanoke.
 Mr. Richards stored the Shelby in his garage until the spring of 1999, completing the work in 2002.
 Eventually it was inherited by his wife following his passing and joined the Elkhart Collection.

 Today the GT350 H still presents beautifully, finished as original with correct overspray and usage of red oxide primer.
-Inspection reveals that beneath the fender tag is the original confidential VIN as confirmed by the Shelby American Automobile Club; the engine is a 1967 289 Hi-Performance block, likely a replacement following its storied original Hertz usage, while the aluminum T-10 transmission is dated 25 August 1965, and the rear axle, the correct nine-inch unit, is also fitted with correct axle straps.
-The interior features period Impact lap belts.
+Inspection reveals that beneath the fender tag is the original confidential VIN as confirmed by the Shelby American Automobile Club; the engine is a 1967 289 Hi-Performance block, likely a replacement following its storied original Hertz usage, while the aluminum T-10 transmission is dated 25 August 1965, and the rear axle, the correct nine-inch unit, is also fitted with correct axle-limit straps.
+The interior features period three-inch Impact lap belts.
 The glass is largely Ford script, while the windshield is a later replacement.
-Replacement coil springs are included along with a correct, full-size spare in the trunk.
+Included is a correct, full-size spare in the trunk.
 Naturally, the glove box is signed by Carroll Shelby, while NASCAR legend Bill Elliott signed the passenger-side visor.